PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Plagiarism

 Please note that plagiarism is a serious offense.
 You are encouraged to use the internet to help you with your analyses, but you must ensure that you cite your sources.
-However, if your code, and/or accompanied explanation(s) (e.g.,inline-comments, texts in markdown block, etc.), exactly resembles the code, and/or explanation(s) of another student, you will be reported to the Board of Examiners.
-You are encouraged to discuss the use-case with your peers, but you must ensure that you write your own code, and provide your own explanation(s).
-If you are unsure about whether your code, and/or explanation(s) are similar to another student's code, and or explanation(s), please ask your mentor to review your code, and/or other writings.
+However, if your code, and/or accompanied explanation(s) (e.g., inline-comments, texts in markdown block, etc.), exactly resembles the code, and/or explanation(s) of another student, you will be reported to the Board of Examiners.
+You are encouraged to discuss the use-cases with your peers, but you must ensure that you write your own code, and provide your own explanation(s).
+If you are unsure about whether your code, and/or explanation(s) are similar to another student's code, and or explanation(s), please ask your mentor to review your work.

 ***